conloos/ansible_role_docker/README.md

 | docker_repo | package repo infromation |

 # lxd-container creation
-You have to create the conainer with "security.nesting: true"
+You have to create the conainer with "security.nesting: True"